sofia-urosa/brain-masking/README.md

 ## Description

-Deep learning based project for the automatic masking of a fetal brain.
+Deep learning based project made to automatically mask fetal brains.
 It can take either individual NIfTI files or the contents of a specified directory.

 Currently only a U-net based model is available.